Samuel V. Schoonmaker, IV

 About Sam

-Sam, The Professional
+Sam, the Professional

-For the past fifteen years, I have worked on the same side as lawyers from dozens of different family law firms, appeared before the Connecticut Supreme Court and the Appellate Court many times, written over 500 issues of Appellate Preview, served as Chair of the CBA’s Family Law Section, and spoken at innumerable legal education programs.
+For fifteen years as an appellate lawyer, I worked on the same side as lawyers from dozens of different family law firms, appeared many times before the Connecticut Supreme Court and the Appellate Court, and served as Chair of the CBA’s Family Law Section.
+I was a frequent speaker at legal education programs in Connecticut and throughout the United States.
+I created my own e-newsletters, developed multi-media educational programs, and published dozens of articles in established journals.
+I also started teaching undergraduates as an adjunct professor at the University of Connecticut.